By Kay Nakamura

 Public entity missions need and deserve leaders who aren’t afraid of the complexity of today’s world.
 The most successful sector leaders get the equivalent of a sugar high when they ponder the dynamism in their respective subsector, whether it’s social services, education, amateur sports, or cultural arts.
 By getting comfortable and even happy with a world in flux, an entity leader is in the best position to make purpose more than a catchphrase or tagline on the back of a business card.
 When purpose drives everything else, the sky is indeed the limit.

 Kay Nakamura is the Director of Client Solutions at the Nonprofit Risk Management Center.
-She welcomes your comments and questions about purposeful leadership or the Center’s cloud applications or consulting services, at Kay@nonprofitrisk.org or 703.777.3504.
+She welcomes your comments and questions about purposeful leadership or the Center’s web applications or consulting services, at Kay@nonprofitrisk.org or 703.777.3504.